Subbuteo Tribute Website.

 At least it was a start.

 By the 1970 World Cup the teams had switched to the classic heavyweight figure, and the black teams were joined by Peru and El Salvador.
 Peru, like Brazil, had a high profile black superstar striker - Teofilio Cubillas.
 Interestingly, they were not joined by Morocco.
 To be blunt, Subbuteo only had the two skin-tone paints, and somebody was having to decide which countries and teams were deemed dark enough to be painted black.
-Interestingly, the 1970 World Cup promotional item that has recently surfaced has a black Morocco team - but this was not commercially produced.
+A 1970 World Cup promotional item recently surfaced that has a black Morocco player, but I now have doubts to whether this was genuine.

 A black Santos (Pele's club side) arrived in 1973, and the 1974 World Cup saw Zaire and Haiti added to the ranks.

 The best thing in Subbuteo cricket was certainly the West Indies team, as all the sides were restricted to white outfits, and the skin colour made them look unique.
 Subbuteo also painted West Indian umpires, which I've always loved.

 Clyde Best was a talented Bermuda-born centre forward, who made his debut for West Ham United in 1969.
 As television coverage of British football became more widespread in the early 1970s, so Best became a trailblazer for black players in the game. (shown above is a Subbuteo box of the era adorned with a Clyde Best sticker).